rebeca-lang/rebeca-lang.github.io/projects/DistributedControllers.md

       //if(?(true,false)) switchFail();

+     * [ [NRP FD algorithm + failures on every event] ](/assets/projects/DistributedControllers/NRPFD-C2-FailuresonEachEvent.rebeca)

-2. Failures that occur at specific times.
-To create a situation where a violation would occur in NRP FD, you can for example set the switchA1failtime and switchB1failtime variables to 2500 to simulate simultaneous failures on both networks.
+3. Failures that occur at specific times.
+To create a situation where a violation would occur in NRP FD, one can for example set the switchA1failtime and switchB1failtime variables to 2500 to simulate simultaneous failures on both networks.

    env int switchA1failtime = 2500;

    env int switchB1failtime = 2500;

-4. Transient failures.
-To activate the mechanism we have added to our model to simulate a transient failure, uncomment the following two lines:

-    // attacker=1; (in  msgsrv ping_timed_out)

-    // attacker++; (in msgsrv runMe)
+   * [ [NRP FD algorithm + simultaneous failures] ](/assets/projects/DistributedControllers/NRPFD-C7-switchA1andswitchB1FailsSimultaneouslyAtTime2500.rebeca)

+5. Transient failures.
+These failures could happen if, for instance, an attacker intentionally drops the heartbeats beyond the maximum allowed misses (max_missed_heartbeats) on both networks.

+    * [ [NRP FD algorithm + transient failures] ](/assets/projects/DistributedControllers/NRPFD-C8-TransientError.rebeca)

 #### Project Members